Frequently Asked Questions

 Success is measured not by the ability of one or two superstars, but by the willingness of everyone in the boat to work hard and in unison.
 Learning to make a boat go fast takes time, dedicated training, and both physical and mental discipline.

 As a parent once put it, "The beauty of Crew is that you do not have to be a behemoth or 'natural athlete' to excel.
 It is a sport where dedicated training, good coaching, and teamwork all come together.
 Balance and precision are much more valuable than brute strength.
-It also has become a great sport for females.
-A great opportunity for college scholarships.
+It is great opportunity for college scholarships.
 And finally, it is a beautiful sport to watch.
 A bunch of healthy and happy kids who are proud of what they are doing is wonderful to see.
 And it is a 'sport for life'.
 Once it is in your blood, either as a Crew member or a parent, it does not go away."